szarnyasg/graph-data-management/README.md

 # Pointers for SQL/PGQ

+SQL/PGQ is a proposed extension to the SQL standard.
+It allows creating property graph views over a relational database by defining vertex and edge tables, and querying these views with the ASCII art syntax popularized by [Cypehr](https://en.wikipedia.org/wiki/Cypher_(query_language)).

-A bunch of pointers to navigate the literature and resources on graph query languages, particularly SQL/PGQ.
+This repository containers a pointers to navigate the literature on graph queries over relational database management systems and graph query languages.

 Legend: